salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.preview.md

 You must run this command from within a project.

-The command outputs a table that describes what will happen if you run the "sf deploy metadata" command.
+The command outputs a table that describes what will happen if you run the "<%= config.bin %> project deploy start" command.
 The table lists the metadata components that will be deployed and deleted.
 The table also lists the current conflicts between files in your local project and components in the org.
 Finally, the table lists the files that won't be deployed because they're included in your .forceignore file.

 If your org allows source tracking, then this command considers conflicts between the org and local.
 Some orgs, such as production orgs, never allow source tracking.
 Use the "--no-track-source" flag when you create a scratch or sandbox org to disable source tracking.